taha-y-merghani/chatbot/README.md

    - The script automatically handles NumPy version conflicts
    - If issues persist, manually install: `pip install "numpy<2"`

+6. **Gradio interface not loading**
+   - Check if port 7860 is available
+   - Try accessing the public URL instead of localhost
+   - Ensure all dependencies are installed correctly

 ### Performance Tips

 - **First run**: The model may take several minutes to load initially
 - **Hardware**: More RAM and CPU cores will improve performance
 - **Model size**: Smaller quantized models run faster on limited hardware
+- **Web interface**: Use the step-by-step process for better control

 ## Supported Models